jillesvangurp/es-kotlin-client/README.md

 I've been implementing my own http rest clients for various versions of Elasticsearch and have grown quite opinionated on the topic.
 Recently with v6, Elasticsearch released their own high level rest client.
 Unfortunately, it is still somewhat low level and actually merely exposes the Elasticsearch internal java api over http, which is why it pulls in most of the elasticsearch java depedendencies.

-However, I decided to try to use it anyway.
+Instead of writing yet another client, I decided to try to use it and instead wrap it with a convenient Kotlin API.
 Of course given that I use Kotlin, I can fix things myself by using kotlin to wrap the various things their client provides and doing some sensible things with it extension functions, the kotlin primitives for building DSLs, etc.

 Key things I'm after in this project:

 - provide opinionated way of dealing with anything elasticsearch.
 This runs as part of our production code and needs to be robust, easy to use, and not result in a lot of copy paste style 'reuse' to deal with all the boiler plate for error handling, setting things up, etc.
 - Reuse as much of the DSL work in the elasticsearch client but make that a bit easier to use perhaps.
-- add DAOs that do the right things with version checks, updates, creates, bulk behavior with the minimum amount of boilerplate
+- add a DAO abstraction that does the right things with version checks/optimistic locking, updates, creates, bulk behavior, etc. with the minimum amount of boilerplate
 - port over alias and schema management that I've used in Inbot for some years and support migrations in a sane way
-- be jackson object mapper friendly; users should NEVER have to deal with XContent or any other low level stuff that the 'high' level client exposes.
+- be jackson object mapper friendly; users should NEVER have to deal with XContent or any other low level stuff that the 'high' level client exposes and insists on.
-- be jsonj friendly too; this is my jackson add on that makes prototyping with json a bit easier.
-Jsonj will not be a required dependency though.
 - be kotlin friendly and centric.
 I write all new Java stuff in Kotlin these days.
-I'll try to keep this usable from Java though.
+I'll try to keep this usable from Java though but it is not a goal or something I test.

 # Development status

-This is an early prototype that I did on a weekend. **It's very much a work in progress**.
+**This is a work in progress**.
 I will update this readme when this changes.

-I'm planning to get a lot of code (re)written for inbot in the next weeks/months on top of this and will likely be adding, refactoring quite heavily.
-API compatibility is not going to be a concern short term.
-There will be bugs and other sillyness.
+I'm planning to get a lot of code (re)written for inbot in the next weeks/months on top of this and will likely be adding new features and be refactoring quite heavily.
+API compatibility is not going to be a goal short term.
+Also, there will be bugs and other sillyness.

 It probably overlaps with several other efforts on Github.

 But your feedback, PRs, etc. are appreciated; I just want to avoid people depending on this while I'm still figuring out what to do with it.

 # Features (done)